alimranakandaGit/pump-selection-tool/README.md

 # Automated Pump Selection App

 A robust and intuitive web-based application designed to assist users in effortlessly selecting the ideal pump for their specific needs.
-This tool provides accurate and reliable pump recommendations for residential, industrial, or commercial purposes.
+This tool offers accurate and reliable pump recommendations for residential, industrial, and commercial applications.

 **Live Project:** [melmartbd.com/pump-selection](https://melmartbd.com/pump-selection)